 In December 2023 the OECD held a roundtable to discuss competition law and the professional sports sector, and specific features of this industry that may raise challenges for competition authorities.
 A recent increase in this issue by competition authorities worldwide suggests that it is timely to revisit the topic.
 The roundtable benefited from a panel of invited experts and from a Background Note from the Secretariat.

 The increasing prominence of the digital economy has been requiring competition authorities to devote more and more of their time to intellectual property-intensive and high technology industries.
-Digital Economy has became one of the OECD Competition Committee's areas of study for the next years to come.
+This page contains recent work on the digital economy and competition.

 The Toolkit helps governments to eliminate barriers to competition by providing a method for identifying unnecessary restraints on market activities and developing alternative, less restrictive measures that still achieve government policy objectives.